amasad/component-app-seed/README.md

 A few assumptions:

-1. `lib/boot/` is your app's entry point
+1. `index.html` is your landing page and `lib/boot/` is your app's entry point component.
 2. All local components will be created under `lib/`
 3. Each local component will define it's own dependencies

 ### Local components

-Creating local components:
+To create a new local component:

     $ component create -l lib/<component-name>

-To require a local component from another local component, add `<component-name>` to the `local` array in `component.json`.
+To require it from another local component, add `<component-name>` to the `local` array in `component.json` of the requiring component.

 ### Third party components